mobizt/FirebaseClient/README.md

 You can assign the refresh token that obtains from Google API server when generating the ID token, as the `<custom_token>` parameter to refresh the token and use it last long.

-The ID token itself is short-lived token which as expired in 1 Hour or less.
+The ID token itself is a short-lived token which is expired in 1 Hour or less.

 - ### AccessToken (OAuth2.0 Access Token Authorization)

 The [AccessToken](examples/App/AppInitialization/TokenAuth/AccessToken/AccessToken.ino) provider class allows you to authorize the Firebase and Google services with the access token.

-The access token itself is short-lived token which will be expired in 1 Hour or less.
+The access token itself is a short-lived token which will be expired in 1 Hour or less.

-The access token can be obtained from Firebase client apps.
+The access token can be obtained from the Firebase SDK client apps.

-The available parameters in the class constructor are the following.
+The available parameters in its class constructor are included the following.

 ```cpp
 AccessToken::AccessToken(<auth_token>, <expire_in_seconds>, <refresh_token>, <client_id>, <client_secret>)